excalidraw/gatsby-embedder-excalidraw/README.md

 ## Example

-This guide will show you how to get up and running with `excalidraw-embed` in the fewest steps possible.
+This guide will show you how to get up and running with `gatsby-embedder-excalidraw` in the fewest steps possible.
 It uses `gatsby-plugin-mdx` to take advantage of its awesome default behaviour of automatically creating pages based on MDX files in `src/pages`.

 First, install `gatsby` and its dependencies: